yar123yar/Churn-Analysis/README.md

 11. How does the estimated salary correlate with churn, and is there a salary threshold where customers are more likely to churn?
 12. How does the number of products a customer holds relate to churn rates?
 13. How does age group influence churn rate within different credit score levels?

+# Technologies Used
+- Python Libraries: Pandas, NumPy, Seaborn, Matplotlib, SciPy.
+- Data Visualization: Count plots, histograms, bar plots, and heatmaps for trend and pattern analysis.
+- Statistical Techniques:
+  1. Correlation Analysis.
+  2. Shapiro Wilk test
+  3. Mann-Whitney U Test

+# Project Structure
+- Data: The dataset that was used for the analysis.
+- Charts Folder: charts that were used in report writing
+- Notebooks: Jupyter notebooks containing data preprocessing, analysis, and visualizations.
+- Reports: Detailed findings, insights, and actionable recommendations.